Awaji Island Kuniumi Association

 Sea Eel (Hamo)

 Sea eel, also called "pike conger," have an extremely strong life force.
-In the ages before refrigeration, it took an entire day and night to transport to Kyoto, but the eels were still alive upon arrival.
+In the ages before refrigeration, it took an entire day and night to transport eels to Kyoto.
+But the eels were still alive upon arrival.
 In landlocked Kyoto, where it was difficult to acquire flesh seafood, sea eels were thus highly valued.

 Sand Lance (Ikanago)